NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/jet_user_guide.rst

 About Modules
 =============

-Modules is a tool that is used to manage the use of softwarewhen multiple versions are installed.
-For packages that arenot provided with the OS (compilers, debuggers, MPI stacks,etc), we install so that new versions to not overwrite oldversions.
+Modules is a tool to manage the use of software when multiple versions are installed.
+For packages that are not provided with the OS (compilers, debuggers, MPI stacks,etc), we install them so that new versions to not overwrite old versions.
 By default, no modules are loaded.
 Therefore you must loadany modules that you wish to use.
 To see what modules areavailable, run:

 .. code-block:: shell